-The Northwest Montana Public Schools Health Consortium was created pursuant to MCA 20-3-363, to create a multi-district or interlocal cooperative to allow the participants to cooperate in and jointly fund certain services, activities, and undertakings deemed beneficial by the participating Districts.
-The consortium is made up of Whitefish School District (WSD), and the Flathead Group (FG), which includes Bigfork School District, Cayuse Prairie School District, Eureka School District, Fair-Mont-Egan School District, Flathead Special Education Cooperative, Northwest Montana Educational Cooperative, Olney-Bissell School District, Somers/Lakeside School District, Smith Valley School District, Swan River School, and West Valley Schools.
-Mike Young has assumed responsibility of the financial administration of the cooperative arrangement, previous consultant/broker for the plan, and can be contacted at myoung@consultconsilium.com for further information.
-The participants have contracted with First Choice Administrators (FCHA) to provide third party administrative services group's respective plans.
+The Northwest Montana Public Schools Health Consortium was created pursuant to MCA 20-3-3 63, to create a multi-district or interlocal cooperative to allow the participants to cooperate in and jointly fund certain services, activities, and undertakings deemed beneficial by the participating Districts.
+The participating District's include Bigfork School District, Cayuse Prairie School District, Eureka School District, Fair-Mont-Egan School District, Flathead Special Education Cooperative, Olney-Bissell School District, Somers/Lakeside School District, Smith Valley School District, and Swan River School.
+Cayuse Prairie School District has assumed responsibility of the financial administration of the cooperative arrangement.
+The participants have contracted with First Choice Health (FCHA) to provide third party administrative services to the group's respective plans.

 The participants have agreed to form the consortium to jointly arrange for and purchase administrative services and stop loss insurance coverage for their respective health insurance plans.
 The consortium is not intended to provide for the joint payments of claims under the groups respective plans, and each group is responsible for all costs under its plan.
 In addition, the participants will be charged and be responsible for its own claims at renewal except those costs that exceed stop loss thresholds will be appropriated among all participants for purposes of renewal.
-The term of the agreement is for a three-year period beginning July 1, 2020.
+The term of the agreement is for a one-year period beginning July 1, 2023.

-The Flathead Group Northwest Montana Schools' Health Multidistrict Interlocal Consortium Participation Agreement was made and entered into July 1, 2020 by and between the respective governing bodies of the following Districts: Cayuse Prairie School District, Eureka School District, Fair-Mont-Egan School District, Northwest Montana Educational Cooperative, Olney-Bissell School District, Somers/Lakeside School District, Smith Valley School District, Swan River School, West Valley Schools.
+The Northwest Montana Schools' Health Multidistrict Interlocal Consortium Participation Agreement was made and entered into July 1, 2023 by and between the respective governing bodies of the following Districts: Cayuse Prairie School District, Eureka School District, Fair-Mont-Egan School District, Olney-Bissell School District, Somers/Lakeside School District, Smith Valley School District, and Swan River School.
 In addition, any additional school district and other entity eligible to participate by law which become party to this agreement.